 Exercise dogs as early as possible

 Being out in the dark, with fireworks going off all around can terrify dogs.
 Walk them when it’s still daylight as burning off energy before the fireworks start will help them feel calmer.
-Get your dogs thinking too – Training before fireworks will help them feel mentally tired.
+Get your dogs thinking too – Training before fireworks will help them feel mentally tired (click here for some good brain games!).
 Feed them earlier, as lots of dogs won’t eat if they are scared.
 Make sure their last toilet break is before dark – you can always let them out earlier the next morning.
 Plus, animals will drink more if they are stressed, so make sure all water bowls are topped up.

 Keep outdoor cats inside

 Loud bangs can scare cats, and many go missing around this time of year.
 A startled cat could bolt into the road, which could mean disaster.
 Keep their cat flap locked, put down a litter tray and keep the curtains and windows closed in the evening.